Chinese science fiction: 1989–present

-Liu Cixin's 1989 novel China 2185 formed an important part of the "new wave" in Chinese science fiction.
-It portrays how the digital reanimation of Mao Zedong triggers a cybernetic uprising in a future China.
-Mao digital establish a cyber government named The Republic of Huaxia.
+Liu Cixin's 1989 novel China 2185 formed an important part of the "new wave" in Chinese science fiction and is often regarded as China's firsy cyberpunk novel.
+It portrays how the digital reanimation of elders, including a digital clone of Mao Zedong, trigger a cyber uprising in China.
+One of the digital beings and its digital clones establish a cyber government named The Republic of Huaxia.
 The novel critiques both liberal democracy and the cultural conservatism shown by the Republic of Huaxia.

 In 1991, Yang Xiao, then the director of the magazine Scientific Art and Literature which had survived the ban on science fiction during the 1980s by changing their name to Strange Tales and publishing non-fiction works, decided to run a science fiction convention in Chengdu, Sichuan.
 Not only was this the first-ever international science fiction convention to be held in mainland China, it was also the first international event to be hosted in China since the student protests of 1989.
 Scientific Literature changed its name to Science Fiction World (科幻世界), and by the mid-1990s, had reached a peak circulation of about 400,000.
 Authors who came to prominence during the 1990s include Liu Cixin, Han Song, Wang Jinkang, Xing He, Qian Lifang, and He Xi.
 In particular, Liu, Han and Wang became popularly known as the 'Three Generals of Chinese Sci-fi'.
 As a genre, science fiction came to the fore when the 1999 national college entrance exam included the science fiction question, "What if memories could be transplanted?"
+By the late 1990s, Chinese science fiction transitioned from being a fringe literary genre to one with global significance.

-Wang Jinkang is the most prolific of the three, having published over 50 short stories and 10 novels.
+Wang Jinkang is the most prolific of the China's 'Three Generals' of sci-fi, having published over 50 short stories and 10 novels.
 While working as a chassis engineer for oil rigs, he began writing short stories as a way to entertain his son and teach him scientific concepts, a focus he has maintained throughout his writing career.
 In an article published in the Commercial Press's bi-monthly magazine on Chinese culture, The World of Chinese, Echo Zhao (赵蕾) describes his writing as being pervaded with "a sense of heroic morality" that avoids the "grim finality" of an apocalyptic future, citing examples of clones with bumps on their fingers to distinguish them from non-clones and robots whose hearts explode when they desire life.

 Liu Cixin's work has been especially well-received, with his Three Bodies (三体) trilogy selling over 500,000 copies in China (as of the end of 2012).
 The books, which describe an alien civilization that invades earth over a vast span of time, have drawn comparisons to the works of Arthur C. Clarke by fellow science fiction author Fei Dao, while Echo Zhao describes Liu Cixin's writing as "lush and imaginative" with a particular interest in military technology.